AcFun: History

-In 2007, AcFun was created in June as an ACG themed video sharing site based on Sina Video.
+In 2007, AcFun was created on June 6 as an ACG themed video sharing site based on Sina Video.

 In 2008, the site launched with a Niconico-style player.

 In 2009, the site added drama and movies as new categories.
 People can create an account and upload videos.

 On 13 February 2010, they held their first Spring Festival Gala.
 On 9 May 2010, the number of articles and videos submitted reached 100,000.

 In 2011, AcFun had over 200,000 submitted articles and videos.
 The website changed its domain from acfun.cn to acfun.tv.It was awarded "Specialty Website of 2010" by Guangzhou-based New Weekly Magazine.

 In 2014, the submission of articles and videos reached 1,000,000.
 On 31 December 2014, AcFun did a live broadcast of Kōhaku Uta Gassen.

 In March 2015, they moved their headquarters to Beijing.
 On 6 June 2015, AcFun did a live broadcast of the show AKB48 anniversary year.
 On 6 August 2015, AcFun received US$50 million series A funding from Youku Tudou Inc. at a reportedly valuation of US$200 million.
 On 7 August 2015, AcFun organized an offline event in a cinema.
 People could send comments while watching the movie Mr. Black: Green Star.
 The comments would appear on the walls immediately.
 On 10 October, AcFun registered a second-level domain: acfun.tudou.com.

 On 14 January 2016, AcFun has completed a US$60 million funding round led by Softbank China Venture Capital.
 On 1 July 2016, Liu Yanyan (刘炎焱) became CEO of AcFun.

 On February 2, 2018, the website, as well as Android and iOS apps, were offline as the server shut down by its domain registrar Alibaba Cloud due to failure to renew the domain name.
 Possible financial constraints within AcFun may be related to the shutdown.
 The official Weibo account of AcFun confirmed the shutdown implicitly but no official statement regarding it had been made.
 Access for website and apps has been restored as of February 12, ten days after the shutdown.

 Website

-The website enables users to upload, view, and share videos.
-In addition, users may post comments in a dedicated section or overlay them directly onto the videos, facilitating enhanced interaction and communication during playback.
+The website allows users to upload, view and share videos.
+The users are able to comment in the comment section or directly put an overlaid comment onto the videos, resulting in more interaction and communication while watching videos.